Prompting-based Temporal Domain Generalization: Related Work

-Moreover, researchers have studied the transferability of prompts (\cite{wang-etal-2021-transprompt, vu2021spot,su2021transferability}), seeking to enhance the efficacy of prompt tuning across various tasks.
-Methods such as SPoT (~\cite{vu2021spot}) choose a prompt based on a similarity metric, whereas ATTEMPT (~\cite{asai2022attempt}) incorporates an attention mechanism to draw from source prompts, initializing the prompt for its designated task.~\cite{wang2023multitask} achieved a universal prompt by decomposing and distilling knowledge from source prompts.
-However, none of these approaches have considered the concept of temporal drift in their problem and have not been designed for DG where the target domain is unseen.
-This paper introduces a new prompting-based approach that is both parameter-efficient and time-efficient, designed for temporal DG.
-It creates domain-specific prompts to capture temporal dynamics and models time-sensitive changes, anticipating prompts for future unseen domains.
+Moreover, researchers have studied the transferability of prompts \cite{wang-etal-2021-transprompt, vu2021spot,su2021transferability}, seeking to enhance the efficacy of prompt tuning across various tasks.
+Methods such as SPoT~\cite{vu2021spot} choose a prompt based on a similarity metric, whereas ATTEMPT~\cite{asai2022attempt} incorporates an attention mechanism to draw from source prompts, initializing the prompt for its designated task. \citet{wang2023multitask} achieved a universal prompt by decomposing and distilling knowledge from source prompts.
+However, none of these approaches are designed to handle temporal drift where the target domain is unseen.